- How do I get support for your software?

 - Besides the image data, how do I capture other experimental data?

 The OMERO.editor tool can be used to add Protocols and Experimental metadata to Projects, Datasets and Images in OMERO.
 A movie demonstrating this functionality in the OMERO Beta 4.1 release is here.
-There are also user guides available.

 It is also possible to annotate projects, datasets and images with a Description, add Comments and Tags, as shown in various movies on the OMERO feature list page.